PaulLerner/ViQuAE/README.md

 Both dataset formats are distributed in two versions, with (TODO) and without pre-computed features.
 The pre-computed feature version allows you to skip one or several step described in [EXPERIMENTS.md](./EXPERIMENTS.md) (e.g. face detection).

+## The images

+Here’s how to get the images grounding the questions of the dataset:
 ```sh
 # get the images.
 TODO integrate this in a single dataset
 git clone https://huggingface.co/datasets/PaulLerner/viquae_images